Do the hidden health dangers of nuts outweigh their benefits? You might be surprised!

 While nuts may not be sprayed with pesticides on the tree when they are growing, guess what?
 They are sprayed once picked and cracked.
 And all nuts easily absorb pesticides because of their high oil content, so you really should buy organic, or shell the nuts yourself.

-There are loads of pesticides and fungicides sprayed on nuts after they’re shelled.
-Cashews are sprayed with endosulfan, a chemical which is very harmful to both humans and animals.
-Pistachios may be treated with phosmat, which according to a study done by Cornell University, causes liver tumours and carcinomas and is extremely toxic to honey bees.
-Monsanto’s notorious pesticide glyphosate may also be sprayed on pistachios to help the shell open, and DDT was found in two samples of nut butter at the last national testing in 2000.
+There are also often loads of pesticides and fungicides sprayed on nuts after they’re shelled.
+Cashews can be sprayed with endosulfan, a chemical which is very harmful to both humans and animals.
+Pistachios may be treated with phosmat, which, according to a study done by Cornell University, causes liver tumours and carcinomas and is extremely toxic to honey bees.
+Monsanto’s notorious, cancer-causing pesticide glyphosate may also be sprayed on pistachios to help the shell open, and DDT was found in two samples of nut butter at the last national testing done.

-Walnuts normally have a lot of pest issues and so are super saturated with pesticides and more chemicals than any other nut, while Macadamia nuts are treated with atrazine which has been shown to harm aquatic organisms, and there is some evidence that it has a negative impact on human reproduction.
+Walnuts normally have a lot of pest issues and so are usually super-saturated with pesticides and more chemicals than any other nut.
+Macadamia nuts are treated with atrazine, which has been shown to harm aquatic organisms, and there is some evidence that it has a negative impact on human reproduction.

 The Good News About Nuts